willdurand/Hateoas/README.md

 ### Url Generators

-Since you can use the [expression language](#the-expression-language) to define the relations links (`href` key), you can do a lot by default.
+Since you can use the [Expression Language](#the-expression-language) to define the relations links (`href` key), you can do a lot by default.
 However if you are using a framework, chances are that you will want to use routes to build links.

 You will first need to configure an `UrlGenerator` on the builder.
 You can either implement the `Hateoas\UrlGenerator\UrlGeneratorInterface`, or use the `Hateoas\UrlGenerator\CallableUrlGenerator`:

 ```php